emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 If you want to run the emotions task, make sure you set emotions_task = True If you want to run the emotional dimensions task, make sure you set emotions_task = False

+Please install all necessary Python packages (as seen in the Requirements.txt file) before running any programs.